JosephCrispell/transactionCodeR/README.md

 The report will automatically call the [`inst/R/process_transactions.R`](https://github.com/JosephCrispell/transactionCodeR/blob/main/inst/R/process_transactions.R) script to process the transactions data provided based upon the parameters set above.

+[Here is an example report](https://josephcrispell.github.io/standalone/transaction_coding_report.html) that is generated based on the dummy data provided with this R package.

 ## Generating dummy data

 For ease of use, some [dummy bank transactions data](https://github.com/JosephCrispell/transactionCodeR/blob/main/data/dummy_transactions.csv) were generated along with a [transaction type file](dummy_transaction_coding_dictionary.csv).
 These were generated (and can be readily recreated using the [`inst/R/generate_dummy_data.R`](https://github.com/JosephCrispell/transactionCodeR/blob/main/inst/R/generate_dummy_data.R) script) to provide examples of the input files.